Dr Callum Walker

 - Position: Lecturer in Translation Technology

-- Areas of expertise: cognitive translation studies; eye tracking; biometrics; research methods; translation reception; translation technology; translation project management; language services industry
+- Areas of expertise: cognitive translation studies; eye tracking; biometrics; research methods; translation reception; translation technology; project management; language services industry; economics of translation

 - Email: C.M.Walker@leeds.ac.uk